finos/symphony-bdk-python/docsrc/markdown/migration.md

 [Symphony's public API](https://github.com/symphonyoss/symphony-api-spec).
 Field names in Python classes correspond to the field names in API's JSON payloads.
 This requires to change some variable types in your legacy bots.

-Whereas most of the objects used in the Python BDK 1.x are Python dictionaries, the Python BDK 2.0 leverages objects generated from the openapi specifications.
+Whereas most of the objects used in the Python SDK 1.x are Python dictionaries, the Python BDK 2.0 leverages objects generated from the openapi specifications.
 All public methods exposed by the BDK have type hints so that you can easily know which types are used as parameters or returned.
 You can also check the generated documentation [here](../_autosummary/symphony.bdk.core.html).